 The dynamic page layout consists of three main areas:

 - The header title combined with global actions (always visible)

 - The header content (expandable/collapsible area)

 - The content of the page, with a footer toolbar and finalizing actions (optional).

 Depending on your use case, you can either use one of the predefined floorplans, or create your own layout.

-The content of the snapping header and the page content differ from floorplan to floorplan.
+The content of the dynamic page header and the page content differ from floorplan to floorplan.
 For detailed guidance and more information about the variations within the respective floorplans, please refer to the corresponding floorplan article:

-There are different states for the snapping header.
+There are different states for the dynamic page header.
 You can find further information in the Behavior and Interaction section of this article.

 The header title bar contains the following elements.

-Located to the left of the snapping header, the title is always visible.
+Located to the left of the dynamic page header, the title is always visible.
 The title can contain the following components: